Michael Shure: Biography

-In 2002, Shure began working as a host and correspondent on The Young Turks, a multi-platform political talk show.
-He followed the show to Current TV in 2011 where he was a political correspondent and guest host for the network.
+In 2002, Shure began contributing as a host and correspondent on The Young Turks, a multi-platform political talk show.
+He followed the show to Current TV in 2011 where he became a national political correspondent and host for the network.
 In February 2013 he took over as host for former Michigan governor Jennifer Granholm and the show, previously called The War Room With Jennifer Granholm became The War Room with Michael Shure until August 2013 when the show was ended with the rest of Current's live programming in preparation of the network's transition to Al Jazeera America.